 54. Azithromycin: A world best-selling Antibiotic, was also invented in Croatia by Pliva, a pharmaceutical company headquartered in Zagreb.

-55. Croatian currency is named after a lime tree.
+55. Croatian currency (Kuna notes) is named after the Marten and (Lipa, the hundredth part of the kuna) after a lime tree.

 56. Croatia is called Hrvatska in Croatian.